 - ¼ cup peanuts, divided

 - For the chocolate-peanut flavor: In the same food processor, pulse the last ½ cup cashews until they resemble coarse bread crumbs.
-Add in 2 dates and the peanuts.
+Add in 2 dates, cocoa powder, and the peanuts.
 Pulse until the mixture is crumbly.
-Add in ½ tablespoon of almond milk and pulse until the mixture starts clumping up.
+Add in ½ tablespoon (or more) of almond milk and pulse until the mixture starts clumping up.

 - Form the balls: Take one 1 teaspoon each of the strawberry, banana, and chocolate mixtures.
 Bring them together in the palm of your hand and roll into a balls.
 Repeat until all mixtures are gone.